 The new facility, operating under its subsidiary, Acesur USA LLC, will handle the company’s bulk imports through the Port of Virginia, and then create, blend, and distribute the finished product from its Suffolk operation.

-The Alliance worked with the City of Suffolk’s Economic Development team and its strategic partners at the Virginia Economic Development Partnership (VEDP) and the Port or Virginia to secure the company at their preferred location and close the deal.
+The Alliance worked with the City of Suffolk’s Economic Development team and its strategic partners at the Virginia Economic Development Partnership (VEDP), as well as the Port of Virginia to secure the company at their preferred location and close the deal.